kushwanthreddyn07/AtliQ-Hardware-Sales-Dashboard-SQL-Power-BI-/README.md

 -Expanding markets that have the potential to return high gross margin percentages can return high profits.

--In India and most other markets, after drilling down of gross profit trend chart into months we can see the highest profits are generated in the month of December and the lowest profit is in the month of March.
+-In India and most other markets, after drilling down of gross profit trend chart from year to month we can see the highest profits are generated in the month of December and the lowest profit is in the month of March.
 Whereas Brazil and Mexico are generating the highest profits in the months of June and July.

 -Year-month and Market filters can be used to do a deeper analysis, and trends charts can be drilled down to see the trends over a specific year, quarter, or month.